-- Please contact Kimberly Adinolfi, Senior Development Manager for Fistula Foundation at email@example.com or (408) 249-9596.
+- To send gifts of securities and/or arrange wire transfer gifts, please contact Kimberly Adinolfi, Senior Development Manager for Fistula Foundation at email@example.com or (408) 249-9596.

-If you are an executor or an attorney representing an estate, please contact Robyn Leslie, Director of Philanthropy at or (408) 249-9596.
+- If you are an executor or an attorney representing an estate, please contact Jesse Dubow at firstname.lastname@example.org or (408) 249-9596.

 A fistula is a hole.

 An obstetric fistula of the kind that occurs in many developing countries is a hole between a woman’s vagina and one or more of her internal organs.
 This hole develops over many days of obstructed labor, when a mother is unable to access emergency maternal care.
-Contrary to a common misconception, this injury is not due to ripping and tearing of tissue, rather it is due to the pressure of the baby’s head being pushed against the mother’s pelvic bone by uterine contractions during labor.
-This pressure can cut off the supply of oxygenated blood, and the tissue, deprived of oxygen becomes “necrotic” or dead.
+Contrary to a common misconception, this injury is not due to the ripping of tissue, rather it is due to the pressure of the baby’s head being pushed against the mother’s pelvic bone by uterine contractions during labor.
+This pressure can cut off the supply of oxygenated blood.
+Deprived of oxygen, the tissue becomes “necrotic” or dead.
 When this dead tissue falls away, it leaves behind holes in the vagina, bladder and sometimes the rectum.
 These holes result in permanent incontinence of urine and/or feces.
 A majority of women who develop fistulas are abandoned by their husbands and ostracized by their communities because of their foul smell.